c-mysec/esp8266-mysecSwitch/README.md

 At Mysec Webite you can register all your IOT devices.

 Every device can have virtual pins.
-A pin can be for INPUT (sensor pin) or OUTPUT (control pin).
+A virtual pin can be for INPUT (sensor pin) or OUTPUT (control pin).

-For INPUT type pin, data flow from your sensor to ESP8266 device to Website then to a Viewer.
+For INPUT type virtual pin, data flow from your sensor to ESP8266 device to Website then to a Viewer.

-For OUTPUT type pin, data flow from your ESP8266 device to Website then to a Viewer and also in the reverse direction.
+For OUTPUT type virtual pin, data flow from your ESP8266 device to Website then to a Viewer and also in the reverse direction.

 When your viewer is at the same LAN as the ESP8266 device the viewer connects directly to the device and data flow from the sensor to the ESP8266 to the viewer.

 **why bi-directional communication for OUTPUT type pin?**

-Because Viewer can control ESP8266 device directly when at the same LAN, the Webserver has to be notified about changes made from the viewer and the Viewer has to be notified about change made from the web.
+Because a Viewer can control ESP8266 devices directly when at the same LAN, the Webserver has to be notified about changes made from the viewer and the Viewer has to be notified about change made from the web.
 Also, you can also change pin state from your sketch and both viewer and website have to be updated.

 **Virtual pins**

+A virtual pin is a value to be controled or monitored.
+A virtual pin can be directly associated with an ESP8266 GPIO pin, but it does not need to be.

-Every pin has a pin number.
-This pin number can be an ESP8266 GPIO pin or any other integral number.
+Every virtual pin has a pin number that is used to identify the virtual pin.
+This virtual pin number is not related to the physical pin number (or GPIO number), it is only an identification of the virtual pin in the system.

+A simple virtual pin can be directly associated with a physical GPIO.

 A virtual pin assigned with a GPIO pin number can be set to be controled/monitored automatically by the library, meaning that commands sent from viewer or website will be automatically flow to the physical ESP8266 GPIO pin and values will be read automatically from ESP8266 GPIO physical pin for an INPUT virtual pin.

-For an OUTPUT virtual pin not set to be controled automatically by the library your sketch needs to periodically read commands from the library.
+For an OUTPUT virtual pin not set to be controled automatically by the library, your sketch needs to periodically read commands from the library.

-For an INPUT virtual pin not set to be monitored automatically by the library your sketch needs to update the library when monitored value changes.
+For an INPUT virtual pin not set to be monitored automatically by the library, your sketch needs to update the library when monitored values changes.

-As a plus, for automatic OUTPUT pins, at Mysec Website you can program timers to change virtual pin state.
+As a plus, for automatic OUTPUT pins, at Mysec Website you can program timers to automate changes virtual pin state.

 ## Installation
 To use this library you need an Arduino Ide environment and libraries and Arduino core for ESP8266 WiFi chip.